 What is possible?
 What is the dream?
-Coach training programs emphasize the value of powerful questions, those that are meant to provoke the client into deeper thinking about themselves or a situation.
+Coach training programmes emphasize the value of powerful questions, those that are meant to provoke the client into deeper thinking about themselves or a situation.
 Given that the NF temperament prevails at the International Coaching Federation, in this session Ann Holm will investigate is there an unintended blind spot around how to phrase a truly powerful question for the various clients we might encounter?
 Explore case studies and videos to see what engages our clients when we pose our powerful questions.
 The session is intended to be interactive with participants weighing in on the examples presented and bringing their own experiences to the conversation.

 Friday April 3, 1:30 pm - 3:00 pm: Dynamic Problem Solving with 8 essential questions

 Great work!
 The whole team participates and completely supports important decisions.
 But what if your team still makes lopsided decisions?
 When teams are comprised of similar personality types, who focus on the same essential questions, they may ignore important aspects like "what's the problem we are trying to solve?" or "how did we get here?" or "how will this make the team stronger?"
 In this interactive workshop, Markey Read will introduce the Decision-Making Wheel, a much-needed update on the Z-pattern, a practical and accessible tool for use with a general population.
 Come join the fun!

 Friday April 3, 1:30 pm - 3:00 pm: Same type but so different - Why?

-It all started during a type training when 4 INFP participants recognized themselves in their type description but could not admit that their 3 colleagues would have the same type.
-We were able to understand the why when we discovered that they each had different "Deep Motivational Drivers" (DMD's) which lead to very different expressions of their type.
+It all started during a type training when 4 INFP participants recognized themselves in their type description but could not admit that their three colleagues would have the same type.
+We were able to understand the why when we discovered that they each had different "Deep Motivational Drivers" (DMDs) which lead to very different expressions of their type.

-Since then, I have explored the impact of those DMD's on type.
-I have experienced that participants facing difficulties to assess their true type have often DMD's that are somewhat "conflicting" with their preferences.
-In this session, Jean Luc Dupot will help you discover what DMD's are and identify your own DMD's to explore how they influence your type.
-We will end up by considering a kind of "typology" based on the combinations between DMD's and type preferences.
-(The Deep Motivational Drivers were discovered by Bertrand Theraulaz and Ralph Hippolyte, the two founders of the ActionTypes[®] approach.)
+In this session, Jean Luc Dupont will help you discover what DMDs are and identify your own DMDs to explore how they influence your type.
+We will end up by considering a kind of "typology" based on the combinations between DMDs and type preferences.
+(The Deep Motivational Drivers were discovered by Bertrand Theraulaz and Ralph Hippolyte, the two founders of the ActionTypes® approach.)

 Friday April 3, 3:30 pm - 4:30 pm: Clarity through Collage - Using Images in Coaching